captflint/centipawnloss/README.md

 particular way.
 This script was designed with analyzing pgn files generated with Scid vs PC in mind.
 In order to ensure the best chance of this script working you should export your pgn files without variations and with an evaluation score after each move.
-As of this time only pgn files with one game per file are supported.
+Multigame pgn files are supported.

     python3 centipawnloss.py /path/to/game.pgn